lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/development.rst

     Buildings.Controls.OBC.CDL.Interfaces.RealInput TZon(
       final unit="K",
-      displayUnit="degC") "Measured zone air temperature";
+      final displayUnit="degC") "Measured zone air temperature";

     Buildings.Controls.OBC.CDL.Interfaces.RealInput dTSup(
       final unit="K") "Temperature difference supply air minus exhaust air";

     Buildings.Controls.OBC.CDL.Interfaces.RealOutput yDam(
-      min=0,
+      final min=0,
-      max=1,
+      final max=1,
       final unit="1") "Exhaust damper position";

-   Here, units are declared as ``final`` to avoid users to be able to change them, as a change in unit may cause the control logic to be incorrect.

    Conversion of these units to non-SI units can be done programmatically by tools that process CDL.

+#.
+Units, quantities and value limits must be declared as ``final`` to avoid users to be able to change them, as
+   a change in unit may cause the control logic to be incorrect.
+Often display units are also declared as final.

 #.
 If the block diagram does not fit into the drawing pane, enlarge the drawing pane rather
    than making the blocks smaller.